rubenhortas/rubenhortas.github.io/_posts/2017-08-21-tuning-debian-performance.md

 date: 2017-08-21 00:00:01 +0000
 categories: [debian, performance]
 tags: [debian, tuning. performance, gnu/linux]
-img_path: /assets/img/posts/
 ---

 For personal reasons I love tuning the performance of my operating systems.
-I always from installing a base system from a netinstall image and then I uninstall some packages that I won't need.
+I always part from installing a base system from a netinstall image and then I uninstall some packages that I won't need.
-And then I change a few things to optmize performance and have a lighter operating system.
+Lastly I change a few things to optmize performance and have a lighter operating system.

 - Do not install any display manager (kdm, gdm, xdm, ldm...)
-- Install a windows manager instead a desktop environment (my personal prefference no is awesomewm)
+- Install a windows manager instead a desktop environment (my personal prefference now is awesomewm)
 - Reduce swap consumption or disable swap
 	We can edit the swappiness file tat controls the trend kernel to swapping (default is 60) (This is my choice for systems where I have swap partitions, desktop, laptops...)